tschutter/tschutter.github.io/pages/2018-bikepack-packing-list.rst

 In late summer of 2018, I bikepacked the Colorado Trail solo.
 I got lucky with my equipment selection.
 The only exceptions were:

-- I did not use most of the first aid kit, but that was a good thing.
+- Except for the Leukotape for blisters and Ibuprofen for soreness, I did not use most of the first aid kit, but that was a good thing.
 - I did not use most of the bike tools, again a good thing.
 - I did not use the pair of Gortex socks.
 - The sleeping bag was a little too light for sleeping in the hammock